Loyalty is lucrative: a practical guide to driving the second sale

-Converting first-time buyers to two-time buyers is a time-sensitive endeavour.
+Converting first-time buyers to two-time buyers is a time-sensitive endeavor.

 Think about the feeling you get when you’ve purchased from a new brand.
-Your attention and mind-share is at its greatest the day you place the order; if you buy it in-store, you can’t wait to go home and try it on.
+Your attention and mind-share are at their greatest the day you place the order; if you buy it in-store, you can’t wait to go home and try it on.
 If you buy it online, you eagerly check the mailbox until it arrives.

 This gradual atrophy of the “buyer’s high” means that retailers need to take action quickly to increase the likelihood of a second sale.
 The more time that passes after the first order, the more difficult it becomes to win the second order.

-By engaging new customers with personalised, targeted, and timely marketing messages, you can maximise conversion to the second order and drive material increases in your overall CLV.
+By engaging new customers with personalized, targeted, and timely marketing messages, you can maximize conversion to the second order and drive material increases in your overall CLV.